The 411 on Fat

 How Do They Know Where to Go?

-Stem cells know where to go and what to do because they are able to receive signals from the damaged area.
+Personal cells know where to go and what to do because they are able to receive signals from the damaged area.
 Cells in the wounded or diseased tissue send out alerts through chemical messengers known as growth factors.
 These messengers alert the body to send help, blood, nutrients and oxygen necessary for healing.

 What Happens Next?

-After the stem cells begin their work healing injured tissues, patients report seeing improvements in their condition within two to three months after their procedure.
+After the cells begin their work healing injured tissues, patients report seeing improvements in their condition within two to three months after their procedure.
 Commonly reported benefits include pain reduction, reduced inflammation and improved quality of life.